WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod_SotsSpawnPoolFixer/README.md

 ```
 Reduced weight of Titanic Plains and Distant Roost because they count as 2 stages.
 -Vanilla counts as 2 weight, now counts as 1.5 weight.

+Limits Radar Scanners & Altar of Gold to 1 per stage.
+Makes Radar Scanner more likely to spawn.

 Lunar Seers will no longer get Pre-Loop stage variants during loops.